GOVTNZ/web-standards/guidance/assessment/tests/usability/privacy.md

 #### What are the privacy requirements?

 Each website must have a privacy statement ("Privacy Statement").

-The home page must include a visible link, called "Privacy policy" or something similarly unambiguous, to the Privacy Statement.
+The home page must have a visible link, called "Privacy policy" or something similarly unambiguous, to the Privacy Statement.

-The Privacy Statement needs to include several bits of information:
+The Privacy Statement needs to include the following information:

-* the information and website that the privacy statement applies to (e.g. "This privacy notice applies to personal information collected on [the organisation's] website: ministry.govt.nz");
+* the information and website that the Privacy Statement applies to (e.g. "This privacy notice applies to personal information collected on [the organisation's] website: ministry.govt.nz")

-* how and where on the site a visitor's personal information is collected;
+* how and where on the site a visitor's personal information is collected

-* the organisations and/or third parties that keep the information;
+* the organisations and/or third parties that keep the information

-* if a user has a choice in whether or not such information is collected;
+* if a user has a choice in whether or not such information is collected

-* how collected personal information may be used by the organisation;
+* how collected personal information may be used by the organisation

-* the circumstances under which the information may be disclosed to others;
+* the circumstances under which the information may be disclosed to others

-* what statistical information (including users' IP addresses) is collected and how it is used;
+* what statistical information (including users' IP addresses) is collected and how it is used

-* if cookies are used, a statement that this is so, and a brief description of what the cookies are used for;
+* if cookies are used, a statement that this is so, and a brief description of what the cookies are used for

-* what rights users have to request access to or to correct the personal information that is being held by the organisation; and,
+* what rights users have to request access to or to correct the personal information that is being held by the organisation, and

 * the contact details for making such requests.